nolan-meyer/stat456_project/README.md

 - Are there any differences in borrowing between these groups, for those with similar EFC's (Expected Family Contribution)?
 Is one group borrowing more/less than the other?
 - What major(s) provide the greatest increase in financial well-being after college?

-Our two groups of interest that we analyzed included gender (m/f) and field of study.
+Our two groups of interest that we analyzed across were gender (m/f) and field of study.

 **Data**